nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 3b. `Tag B` is empty

 > 3b1.
-AddressBook prompts user again for a non-empty tag Use case resumes at step 2
+AddressBook prompts user again for a non-empty tag <br>
+  Use case resumes at step 2

 4a.
 User does not confirm rename from `Tag A` to `Tag B`